 1/4 cup melted butter*

 *For vegan pancakes: Instead of milk, you can use soy milk, rice milk, almond milk or fruit juice.
 Instead of melted butter, you can use vegetable oil, dairy-free margarine, applesauce, coconut oil (melted) or vegetable shortening(melted).

 Sift together flour, baking powder, sugar, and salt.
 In a separate bowl, whisk together milk, oil and orange juice.
 Slowly add in the melted butter.
+Combine with the dry ingredients.
 Pour about 1/2 cup of batter onto a hot nonstick pan.
 (This batter tends to bubble up and thicken due to the baking powder.
 You can gently stir it to break down some of the bubbles to bring it back to a pourable consistency.)
 Cook until you see a few bubbles rise to the surface and it's dry around the edges, then flip over to cook the other side until lightly browned.
 Serve with butter and maple syrup or whipped cream and fresh fruit.